-The club is comprised of 175 memberships which can be either family or individual.
-Any person with an interest in sailing may apply for membership to the club.
+The Club is comprised of approximately 185 memberships which can be either family or individual.
+Any person with an interest in sailing may apply for membership to the Club.

-There are 4 levels of full membership in the club:
+There are 2 levels of full membership in the Club, plus a Junior level:

 - Commodore's Ball Dinner/Dance

 - Labor Day Lobster Boil

 In addition to these club sponsored events, each of the racing fleets conducts social events, often in conjunction with fleet sponsored regattas.

 The waterfront offers a variety of boat storage options.
 A large grass section is used for storing boats on trailers which are dry sailed.
 An electric hoist makes launching both quick and convenient.
 Storage racks are used for board boats such as Lasers, Sunfish and Windsurfers.
 Boats too large to be dry sailed are moored in designated areas.
 Some members maintain in the water storage racks.
 A picnic area with tables, charcoal grills, and playground equipment is also part of the waterfront.